bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/struct_p_p_b___input_event__1__0.md

 By default, no input events are delivered.
 If you have previously requested input events via <a href="/docs/native-client/pepper_beta/c/struct_p_p_b___input_event__1__0#a369d79730ad84d0b8dee9127c114086e" class="el" title="RequestInputEvent() requests that input events corresponding to the given input events are delivered ...">RequestInputEvents()</a> or <a href="/docs/native-client/pepper_beta/c/struct_p_p_b___input_event__1__0#a42dcc8edf80141680e919258f3066069" class="el" title="RequestFilteringInputEvents() requests that input events corresponding to the given input events are ...">RequestFilteringInputEvents()</a>, this function will unregister handling for the given instance.
 This will allow greater browser performance for those events.

 Note that you may still get some input events after clearing the flag if they were dispatched before the request was cleared.
-For example, if there are 3 mouse move events waiting to be delivered, and you clear the mouse event class during the processing of the first one, you'll still receive the next two.
-You just won't get more events generated.
+For example, if there are 3 mouse move events waiting to be delivered, and you clear the mouse event class during the processing of the first one, you’ll still receive the next two.
+You just won’t get more events generated.

 **Parameters:**

 <table><tbody><tr class="odd"><td>instance</td><td>The <code>PP_Instance</code> of the instance requesting to no longer receive the given events.</td></tr><tr class="even"><td>event_classes</td><td>A combination of flags from <code>PP_InputEvent_Class</code> that identify the classes of events the instance is no longer interested in.</td></tr></tbody></table>

 <span id="a31311048765ee5af6dd3fb62ae014372" class="anchor" style="margin: 0;"></span>